how to stop alopecia areata form spreading

 Can Alopecia Areata Spread All Over the Head?

 Yes, alopecia areata can spread, and the unpredictability of autoimmune hair loss is what makes it especially unnerving.
 In some cases, what starts as a single patch of missing hair can progress to larger areas, and in more severe forms, it can affect the entire scalp (alopecia totalis) or even body hair (alopecia universalis).
+However, it's not contagious and doesn't spread from one person to another.
 The key to managing this is understanding what can trigger or worsen the spread.

 Here’s a list of factors that can fuel the progression of alopecia areata: